mathslug/gpdecaf.info/index.md

 Decaf espresso available.
 I had a decaf cortado that was yummy.
 It had a nutty flavor with just a hint of sour.
 I have been conditioned to identify this taste as "good coffee taste".

-## Café Mogador
+## Cafe Mogador

 Technically in Williamsburg, this spacious Moroccan spot serves somewhat watery decaf espresso.

 ## Greta

-This very cute and small café space has decaf espresso in the normal-good range, but more importantly, it's the only place on the list that has real substantial food options as well.
+This very cute and small cafe space has decaf espresso in the normal-good range, but more importantly, it's the only place on the list that has real substantial food options as well.